2005 Toledo riot

 The 2005 Toledo riot, on October 15, 2005, occurred when the National Socialist Movement (NSM), a neo-Nazi organization, planned a march to protest African-American gang activity in the North End of Toledo, in the U.S. state of Ohio.
 The appearance of the group sparked a four-hour riot by elements within the assembled protesters, and caused a citywide curfew to be implemented for the remainder of the weekend.

 Neo-Nazis plan to march through Toledo's North End

 Several weeks before the rally, members of the National Socialist Movement went door-to-door through a North Toledo neighborhood, and discussed with residents the possibility of addressing gang activity.
 The NSM claimed that a local resident invited the group, but the named individual refuted this, saying that the group misrepresented themselves and that he did not invite the NSM.
 The NSM planned to march through the North End of Toledo, Ohio.

 The group stated that the purpose of the march was to protest gang activity in the area.
-Approximately fifteen supporters of the NSM, including Bill White (neo-Nazi), gathered under police guard in preparation to march.
+Approximately fifteen supporters of the NSM, including Bill White, gathered under police guard in preparation to march.
 They began an impromptu rally at the staging point for the march, shouting insults and other racial slurs at black members of the community.